roahmlab/tidybot_ros/src/tidybot_solver/README.md

 ## 📖 Overview

-This package provides motion planning, trajectory optimization, and real-time control capabilities for the TidyBot++ mobile manipulator.
-It integrates with MoveIt2 for advanced motion planning and provides servo control for real-time joystick control and reactive behaviors.
+This package provides motion planning, trajectory optimization, and real-time control nodes.
+It integrates with `tidybot_moveit_config` and uses MoveIt's API for inverse kinematics and trajectory optimization.

 ## 🎯 Key Features